sturmer/sturmer/README.md

 ### Welcome!

 My complete name is long and Italian but I rarely use it (except when I sign contracts or talk with my mamma).
-I go by Gian, which sounds almost like John does in English.
+I go by **Gian**, which sounds almost like John does in English.
 Provided that _that_ is familiar to you.

 When I have to choose a nickname I go by `sturmer` (without the umlaut) or `increatore`.